uport-project/veramo-website/docs/guides/nodejs.md

 sidebar_label: Node
 ---

-This guide covers setting up an agent and creating identifers in Node.
+This guide covers setting up an agent and creating identifiers in Node.

 ### Prerequisites

 You need to have Node v10 or later installed.
-In this example we use yarn as the package manager but you can also use npm.
+In this example, we use yarn as the package manager, but you can also use npm.

-Start by creating a directory for our project and initialising the npm package.
+Start by creating a directory for our project and initializing the npm package.

 ```bash
 mkdir veramo-agent && cd veramo-agent